lauripiispanen/most-active-github-users-counter/README.md

 Contributions are accepted.
 Please provide any input as pull request.
 As a hobby project, my time is limited, but PRs and issues are addressed regularly.

 *Please use the provided precommit hooks and run `go fmt`, `go vet` and `go lint` liberally.*

+## FAQ

+### Why am I not on this list?

+This could be due to a number of things.

+1) Firstly, GitHub API doesn't allow sorting by contributions, so instead it is first sorted by number of followers to get a larger list, which is then sorted by contributions.
+This means you need a minimum number of followers to be on this list.
+Each page shows the minimum number of followers needed.

+2) You live in a city which is not included in the query.
+Unfortunately the query is free-text and not strictly geographical.
+Rural areas may be excluded from the list, but you can often remedy this by adding the country name to your location in GitHub.

+3) You have mostly private commits.
+These are included too, but they are not listed on the main country page anymore.
+Instead you will find a subpage with a list that also has private contributions included.
+This arrangement is done to favor open source contributions over private contributions.